nnnennaorjiugo-source/Kubernetes-Deployment-for-a-HTTP-Service-using-Helm-Chart/README.md

 ## 3.1 Deployment

-Because this is a stateless application with no external dependencies, a simple deployment with replicas model is used.
+Because this is a stateless application with no external dependencies, a simple deployment with 3 replicas model is used.

 ---

 ## 3.2 Resource Sizing Decisions

-The service is a lightweight stateless HTTP endpoint, so the resource values assume low to moderate traffic with occasional short bursts rather than a sustained heavy load.
+The service is a lightweight stateless HTTP endpoint, so the resource values assume low to moderate traffic with occasional short spikes rather than a sustained heavy load.

 ### Why these values